The Sharpest Edge

 Without hesitation, two more ANBU knelt at the Hokage's feet.
 "What are your orders, Hokage-sama?" asked one.

-"Head to the hospital, and bring me two healers.
+"Head to the hospital, and bring me two medical ninja.
 Do it quickly."
 With a short nod, they disappeared.
 The Sandaime turned his attention to Kakashi.
 "Tell me what happened, Kakashi, and do not omit a single detail."

 So Kakashi told the Hokage everything that he had seen and heard, both the madness and the brutality.
 When he was finished, the Hokage was unsurprised to find a tear rolling down the ANBU's face.
 "Do not fear any longer, Kakashi.
 Naruto is safe now," he said kindly.

 The ANBU from earlier shunshined before the Sandaime.
-"The healers will be here momentarily, Hokage-sama."
+"The medics will be here momentarily, Hokage-sama."

-While one of the healers immediately rushed to Naruto's side and ran through handsigns, the other stood perfectly still, a sneer on her face.
+While one of the healers immediately rushed to Naruto's side and ran through hand-seals, the other stood perfectly still, a sneer on her face.
 "Why?"

 "I beg your pardon?"